 Because you’re independent, and always seem to be so confident going about your days by yourself.
 Because you seem fine all the time.
-Because you’re the one taking charge when everything goes out of line, and making it all once again calm.
-Because you’re the one that keeps trying to find the way out when the other have given up.
-Because often times you would refused a helping hand being offered your way by saying, “It’s alright, I can do this.”
+Because you’re the one taking charge when everything goes out of line and making it all once again calm.
+Because you’re the one that keeps trying to find the way out when the other has given up.
+Because oftentimes you would refuse a helping hand being offered your way by saying, “It’s alright, I can do this.”
 Because you always seem so happy and full in your own little world, even if you have to wake up and go to bed alone, every single day.

 They called you a strong woman.

 You, who forever postpone your dreams to ensure that the ones around you can chase theirs.
 You, who make sure that everyone has enjoyed their meals before picking up whatever is left on the table.
 You, who always let everyone else voice their concerns and opinions first, before starting to speak.
 You, who will only cry when nobody is looking.

 You, who always be the one retreating from a relationship when they begin the conversation with, “I know you’re a strong woman,”—as if being a strong woman makes you immune from heartbreaks.

 You, whom they called a strong woman, sometimes wish they do not see you as someone strong.
 You wish you could rest because life can feel so exhausting.
 You sometimes imagine how wonderful it is to be the one others are fighting for, instead of being someone who is constantly fighting.
 You wish someone else would want to carry your life’s burden without you even asking, and not the other way around.

 You, whom they called a strong woman, sometimes wish you could shed some tears when you’re sad, explode in anger, or pour your heart out whenever you are in doubt.
 There are days when you feel like crying—but you simply forget how to: it has been too long that you force yourself to smile whenever you’re feeling down.